py-lidbox/lidbox/examples/common-voice/README.md

     You can enable debug mode by setting the environment variable `LIDBOX_DEBUG=true`, but note that this generates a lot of output.
     It also disables most of the parallel execution.

-4. Inspect the extracted features in TensorBoard by running:
+4. Inspect extracted features and training progress in TensorBoard by running:

-        tensorboard --samples_per_plugin="images=0,audio=0,text=0" --logdir ./lidbox-cache/dataset_tensorboard
+        tensorboard --samples_per_plugin="images=0,audio=0,text=0" --logdir ./lidbox-cache/xvector/commonvoice-lang4/tensorboard
     Then go to the localhost web address that TensorBoard is using (probably http://localhost:6006).
     Take some time inspecting the data in all the tabs, e.g. look at the Mel filter banks under 'images' and listen to the utterances under 'audio'.

-    The event logs of training metrics are stored separately in `./lidbox-cache/xvector/xvector-adam/tensorboard`.
-    Use e.g.

-        tensorboard --logdir ./lidbox-cache/xvector/xvector-adam/tensorboard

 ## Notes

-* You can include any kind of dataset by using Kaldi-like metadata files, see contents of `./data/{train,test}` (`utt2dur` not really needed).
+* You can include any kind of dataset by using Kaldi-like metadata files, see contents of `./data/{train,test}` after running step 2.
 * If you don't want to use a GPU, you can e.g. prefix all commands with `env CUDA_VISIBLE_DEVICES=-1`.
 * Debug mode can be enabled by using the env var `LIDBOX_DEBUG=true`.
 * Keep an eye on the memory usage if you are using large feature extraction batches, there's no kill switch for using too large batches.